gatsbyjs/gatsby/docs/blog/2018-11-27-swag-store/index.md

 * we have an amazing designer in Florian Kissling, and the development knowledge to build custom solutions

-* access to consultants (that’s me!) who specialize in identifying and designing scalable processes
+* access to a product manager (that’s me!) who specializes in identifying and designing scalable processes

 * a wealth of open source and SaaS tools that make automation much more feasible